containers/podman-desktop/website/docs/Installation/linux-install.md

 * [Getting started](../getting-started/getting-started).

-## Installing Podman Desktop from a ZIP archive {#zip}
+## Installing Podman Desktop from an archive {#archive}

-Consider installing from a ZIP archive rather than from Flathub, or a Flatpak bundle when:
+Consider installing from an archive rather than from Flathub, or a Flatpak bundle when:

 * You cannot use Flatpak.
+* You install in a restricted environment.

 #### Prerequisites